samdbmg/ansible-nginx-gateway/README.md

     domain: demo.example.com # The domain the site should be served from - you'll have to sort DNS yourself (Required)
     root: /var/www-data/something # For a static site, this is the location that the site's files are served from
                                   # (Required for type: static)
-    use_by_default: false # Set this true for one site, to make it the one responded to by IP.
+    use_by_default: false # Set this true for one site, to make it the one responded to by IP, Default: False
+    allow_insecure: false # Set this to allow the site to serve unencrypted (caution, security risk!).
 Default: False
     client_ca_cert: /etc/ssl/certs/my-custom-ca.crt # Location of a CA cert that client certificates should be validated
                                                     # against - specifying makes client cert mandatory.
 Default: empty